If you find these posts informative, please head over to Facebook and join us there on our new Facebook Page: facebook.com/brainwashingchildren.

 Any mature parent can set aside anger or hurt from a divorce and keep their child on neutral ground by refusing to enroll them in the middle of the conflict.
 But a narcissistic parent will be hell-bent on minimizing or even outright destroying the child’s relationship with the ex and unable to place their child out of the emotional turmoil.
 They can’t do it.
 In fact, they will actively bring pain to their own kids.
-That’s how mentally sick they are.
+That’s how mentally ill they are.

 So how do you counter these parents, and is there hope for changing them?
 A sobering quote:

-“Trying to reform narcissists by reasoning with them or by appealing to their better nature is about as effective as spitting in the ocean.” – Halcyon.com
+“Trying to reform narcissists by reasoning with them or by appealing to their better nature is about as effective as spitting in the ocean.”

 That has been one of my biggest frustrations with my ex, thinking that reasoning with her and letting her eventually calm down and see for herself that I’m a good Dad would temper her behavior towards our son.
 But it never happened, and her actions even got worse over time.
 The sad reality is that you can’t change the narcissist.
 They don’t have the self-awareness or humility to see that they’re out of control and need help.
+They’re incapable of introspection.
 It’s deeply unfortunate, especially if your ex is the custodial parent and has ample amounts of time to transfer these narcissistic traits onto your child.

 The only recourse for you is to be a normal parent, providing needed contrast for your child.
 It’s very important to insist that any behaviors in him or her that mimic your narcissistic ex are stomped out immediately.
 So if your child is flippant, rude, and lacking manners– and they will on many levels when they’ve been living with a narcissist– don’t tolerate it.

 “The narcissist is governed by his or her feelings, the decent person is governed by his or her obligations” – Dennis Prager